 Mass-Appraisal is the systematic valuation of multiple properties as of a given date while utilizing standardized statistical methods and testing to measure quality.
 In Utah the valuation or assessment of property is based on its current market value as of January 1st of a given tax year.
-Market value can be defined as: the most probable sale price of a property in terms of money in a competitive and open market, assuming the buyer and seller are acting prudently and knowledgeably, allowing sufficient time for the sale, and assuming the transaction is not affected by undue pressures.
+The Utah Property Tax Act defines fair market value as: the amount at which property would change hands between a willing buyer and a willing seller, neither being under any compulsion to buy or sell and both having reasonable knowledge of the relevant facts.